50DKP/FF2-Official/CONTRIBUTING.md

 	* Tabs, not spaces
 	* No tabs on newline
 	* No whitespace after a line
+	* No trailing newline at the end of the file
 	* Bracket all conditional statements, even if it is not required (one-line if statements, for example)
 	* Variable names should be camel-cased (markdownIsStupid)
 	* Method names should be capitalized normally (MarkNativeAsOptional)